 Plasma protein binding in PET

 The binding of PET radiopharmaceuticals to plasma proteins, in part, directs their biodistribution and pharmacokinetics, and affects the measurable parameters, like volume of distribution, binding potential, and net influx rate.
 These effects can be account for in the analysis, if the fraction of free radioligand in plasma can be reliably measured; this however is difficult, especially when the free fraction is very small.

 All radiopharmaceuticals are susceptible to some degree of association with the components of the blood.
 Most commonly, a loose and rapidly exchanging lipophilic or hydrogen-bonding interaction takes place with blood proteins or the membranes of blood cells, especially erythrocytes.
-High lipophilicity often means high plasma protein binding (Zoghbi et al., 2012), which reduces glomerular filtration and increases circulation half-life.
+High lipophilicity often means high plasma protein binding (Zoghbi et al., 2012).
+Tight binding to plasma proteins reduces glomerular filtration and metabolism in the liver, increasing circulation half-life.
 High plasma protein binding increases plasma-to-blood ratio, which is important when Blood TAC is converted to plasma TAC or vice versa.
 On the other hand, plasma-to-blood ratio can sometimes be used to measure the fraction of not protein bound and/or non-metabolized radiopharmaceutical in plasma (Salmon et al., 1990).